Posted on December 18, 2019

 If you're a skeptic, the alarm bells might be ringing.
 You can't just ignore what components factor into the offset angle...can you?

-In the engineering world, test cases can make a good case for the algorithm's veracity.
-Here is a batch of test cases.
+This is hard to prove (frankly I'm not sure how one would rigorously), and even a rigorous mathematical proof is probably not very exciting The below test cases make a good case for the algorithm's veracity.
 Here $\delta$ is the "original" half angle of the wedge; it is not used except to help generate test cases.

 $\mathrm{M}$ | $\delta$ | $p$ | $c$ | $\delta_1=(\delta+p)-c$ | $\delta_2=(\delta-p)+c$ | $\theta_1=\theta(\mathrm{M},\delta+p)-c$ | $\theta_2=\theta(\mathrm{M},\delta-p)+c$ |